Fish & Chips Club Getting Started Guide

 Disabling Login

-Sometimes it is convenient to disable login during development.
-To disable login, edit [FISH_HOME]\WEB-INF\web.xml, and comment out these items :
+Sometimes it's convenient to disable login during development.
+To disable login, edit [APP_HOME]\WEB-INF\web.xml, and comment out these items :

 Running Unit Tests